x00tex/hackTheBox/Boxes/windows/Retired/breadcrumbs/README.md

 ![](screenshots/intercept-search.png)

-Changing the method value to 1 give an intresting error.
+Changing the method value to 1 give an interesting error.

 ![](screenshots/wepapp-method.png)